tarsisexistence/angular-warehouse/README.md

-# REIGNARR CONCEPT SHOP
+# CONCEPT STORE PLATFORM "REIGNARR"

 ## Currently is MVP

-### The documentation will be written in June
+### The documentation will be written soon